MicrosoftDocs/sdk-api/sdk-api-src/content/xamlom/nf-xamlom-initializexamldiagnosticsex.md

 The full path to the TAP DLL to be injected in the process.

 The DLL must expose a COM class that implements the <a href="/windows/win32/api/ocidl/nn-ocidl-iobjectwithsite">IObjectWithSite</a> interface.
+See Remarks for more details.

 ### -param tapClsid [in]

-The COM CLSID of the COM class that the tap DLL exposes.
+The COM CLSID of the COM class that the TAP DLL exposes.

 ### -param wszInitializationData [in]